Rezūm BPH Treatment

 What is Rezūm?

-Rezūm is a minimally invasive treatment option for benign prostatic hyperplasia (BPH), which is the enlargement of the prostate gland.
+Rezūm therapy, also known as convective radiofrequency water vapor thermal therapy, is a minimally invasive treatment option for benign prostatic hyperplasia (BPH), which is an enlarged prostate gland.
 This enlargement blocks the urethra that carries urine from the bladder to the penis for expulsion.
 This enlargement can reduce the flow of urine from the bladder and sometimes block it completely.

 As these symptoms increase, a man’s quality of life can be greatly affected.
 This can include urgency to urinate, getting up frequently at night to urinate and psychological distress.

 Rezūm treatment releases thermal energy directly to the prostate gland to treat BPH by using water vapor (steam).
-When the steam comes into contact with the prostatic tissue, it condenses into its liquid state and releases its stored thermal energy.
+When the steam contacts the prostate tissue, it converts to its liquid state and releases the thermal energy it had stored up.
 This thermal energy kills the cell membranes immediately, freeing up the blockage caused by BPH.

 Rezūm therapy is minimally invasive, which means that no incisions are made during the procedure.
 This allows the patient to have Rezūm done in an outpatient clinic and experience a quicker recovery.